anuchandy/az-messaging-aks/README.md

 Update <aks-namespace> to use the aks namespace we created above.

-The metatdata.name value i.e. 'java-eh-app-secret' is an identifier for the secrets; this identifier will be referenced from aks job definition (more on that later).
+The metatdata.name value i.e. 'java-eh-app-secret' is an identifier for the secrets; this identifier will be referenced from aks `job.yml` definition (more on that later).

 ### Base64 encode the secrets